 In July 1987, I made a public spectacle of myself at a rural auction, though I still consider the outcome worthwhile.
 I had my eye on an antique, hand-forged broad axe that day, and in the buying frenzy I upped the bid on myself several times without realizing it.
 Part of the reason for my enthusiasm was not just because of the axe’s unique shape and the plans I had for hewing pine logs into beams.
 The axe intrigued me because of its hand-forged history.
-Good tools, made one at a time, with skill and patience, are a rare thing, and act as powerful springboards for the imagination.
+Good tools, made one at a time, with skill and patience, are a rare thing, and they act as powerful springboards for the imagination.
 What did the blacksmith have to eat for lunch on the day he made this axe?
 What kind of a person was he?
 Did he have kids?
 A wife?
 When did he die?
 What became of the shop where he worked as mass produced axes took over the market?
+The white pine beam below is one of the things I ended up hewing with the broad axe I bought that day.

 Although it’s almost impossible to find brand new tools that include such old-time connections to the real people who made them, such things do still exist.
 And that’s why I like a company called Gransfor Bruks.
 It’s a century-old, family-owned Swedish firm that makes hand-forged axes of the highest quality.
 This good news story includes three things that excite me: great tools, a real craftsmen behind each tool, and an environmentally-responsible philosophy woven into the manufacturing process behind each axe.